-To sleep better it is helpful to have a bit of background on the science of sleep.
+To tackle sleep difficulties it is helpful to have a bit of background on the science of sleep.
 Our sleep is divided into stages of varying degrees of light to very deep sleep.
-We go though these cycles many times every night and we often partially break the surface of the unconscious and conscious state before our natural disposition is to go back into sleep.
+We go though these cycles many times every night and it is the light sleep stage when we can temporarily enter into a semi conscious state.
 I like to think of it as being under water and partially breaking the surface before going back down to a deeper place.
 This is what happens to most people when they sleep even if they have no memory of it.
-Unfortunately for some, at this point in the sleep cycle, it is all too easy to quickly awaken fully coming out of the light stage of sleep and become focused on being awake whilst wanting to be asleep!
-Or of course for some the difficulty is not being able to sleep in the first place.
+Unfortunately for some it is at this point in the sleep cycle that we can find ourselves awake.
+Or for some the difficulty is not being able to sleep in the first place.
 Ironically in a lot of cases the anxiety of not being able to sleep overrides any initial stress or anxiety that caused the sleeplessness in the first place, such as work or lifestyle related.
 In effect we are then creating and reinforcing a pattern of sleeplessness all on its own.

 With this understanding you can imagine how many anchors someone might be setting up for themselves over any sleep difficulty.
 So collapsing these anchors and setting new ones that are far more helpful is one of the ways I help clients improve their sleep.